-Situated in southwestern Puerto Rico, the Guánica Biosphere Reserve comprises coastal areas with mangrove cays and subtropical dry forest.
-The area was designated Guánica State Forest in 1919.
-It is considered the best preserved subtropical forest and best example of dry forest in the Caribbean.
+The Guánica Biosphere Reserve in southwestern Puerto Rico comprises coastal areas with mangrove cays and subtropical dry forest.
+Designated Guánica State Forest in 1919, it is considered the best-preserved subtropical forest and best example of dry forest in the Caribbean.

-The area was designated Guánica State Forest, a forest reserve, in 1919 and is considered the best preserved subtropical forest and the best example of dry forest in the Caribbean.
+The area was designated Guánica State Forest, a forest reserve, in 1919 and is considered the best-preserved subtropical forest and the best example of dry forest in the Caribbean.

-The Guánica State Forest serves the recreation needs of tourists and people living in eight near-by municipalities with a total population of over 330,000 people (1982).
+The Guánica State Forest serves the recreation needs of tourists and people living in eight nearby municipalities with a total population of over 330,000 people (1982).

 Of conservation concern is the large increase of visitors in coastal areas bringing developmental pressures such as residential and tourist housing projects, the expansion of the municipal landfill and loss of biological corridors.